sabhafalki/Module-4-Challenge/README.md

 7. The county with the highest turnout.

 # Resources #
-Data Source: election_results.csv <br>
+Data Source: students_complete.csv, schools_complete.csv  <br>
-Software: Python 3.10, Visual Studio Code, Excel
+Software: Python, Anaconda, Jupyter Notebook, Pandas, Numpy

 # Election Audit Results #
 The analysis of the election shows that: